ederign/ederign.github.io/wiki/books/designing-data-intensive-applications.md

 ## Part 1: Foundations of Data Systems

+Part 1 discusses aspects of data systems that apply when data is stored on a single machine.

 ### Chapter 1: Reliable, Scalable, and Maintainable Applications

 The book discusses three concerns in software systems: